MarcDagher/Bound_Harmony/README.md

 <!-- project philosophy -->
 <img src="./readme/templates/project_philosophy.svg"/>

-> A mobile app for connecting lovers together and assisting them through a fun and harmonious relationship.
+> A mobile app for connecting couples together and assisting them through a fun and harmonious relationship.
 >
-> Bound Harmony first requires the users, who probably are in a relationship, to connect their accounts and fill a survey.
+> Bound Harmony first requires the users to connect their accounts and fill a survey.
 To make their relationship smoother, Bound Harmony will provide the couple with date suggestions and bonding activities.
-To make it even better, our cupid will be ready to give advice at any time!
+To make it even better, our cupid (chatbot using openAI) will be ready to give the users personalized advice at any time!

 ### User Stories
 - As a user, I want recommendations for fun and romantic date night ideas to keep our relationship exciting.